-If a paper has been submitted by the patent owner indicating the names of the attorneys to be published on the certificate, that paper should be physically placed on top of the other papers in the center of the reexamination file at the conclusion of the proceedings.
+If a paper has been submitted by the patent owner indicating the names of the attorneys to be published on the certificate, that paper should be physically placed on top of the other papers in the center of the reexamination file at the conclusion of the proceedall to naive a.
+Any amendments to the abstract and description b.
+Any amendments to the drawings c.
+Any terminal disclaimer or dedication filed during reexamination.